Brovaky/Orion/docs.md

 ```

 ### How flags work.
 The flags feature in the ui may be confusing for some people.
-It serves the purpose of being the ID of an element in the config file, and makes accessing the value of an element anywhere in the code possible.
+It serves the purpose of being the ID of an element in the config file, and makes accessing the v of an element anywhere in the code possible.
 Below in an example of using flags.
 ```lua
 Tab1:AddToggle({